 On this 7 hour private tour you will explore the Portuguese countryside and visit a number of UNESCO World Heritage Sites.
 Your guide/driver will pick you up at your hotel to begin your day trip.

-The last stop on the tour will be the town of Fátima, which is considered one of the most important Catholic shrines in the world dedicated to the Virgin Mary.
+The first stop on the tour will be the town of Fátima, which is considered one of the most important Catholic shrines in the world dedicated to the Virgin Mary.
 The Sanctuary of Our Lady of Fátima is built at the site of the apparitions of the Virgin to the children.
 You will visit the Chapel of Apparitions, which is built on the site that Our Lady instructed the children to build the chapel, and now houses the tombs of Lúcia, Jacinta and Francisco.

 During the day there will be time to stop for lunch.
 The private tour can be customized to meet your specific interests.